daniel-lanciana/rant/angularjs.md

     * Relationship between directives (e.g. inputs and forms)
     * Collaboration between directives through controller methods (i.e. scope communication before DOM operations)
 * Attribute expressions are PAINFUL
-  * If directives has inner HTML, must remove attributes off the parent element.
+  * If directives have inner HTML, must remove attributes off the parent element.
 Issue removing expression attributes required using a prefix (e.g. 'data-id' instead of 'id')
   * Dynamically setting a directive name attribute causes ng-pattern validation to break?!
   * Requires complex workarounds -- big oversight
   * Inconsistency between attributes (e.g. ng-if takes 'foo.bar' but ng-require takes '{{foo.bar}}') -- should gracefully fallback
   * For access to the actual variable (not the expression), must call $compile within a directive.
-This can cause an infinite loop,
+This can cause an infinite loop, and requires setting terminal:true and priority:10000 to ensure it gets compiled first.
+  * Default ng-pattern validation does not display error messages if the name attribute contains an expression!
+WTF!!
 * The input states $dirty and $pristine are a very nice touch
 * Compile v Link
   * Compile is for changing the DOM structure before rendering.
 After compile, link is called.